gabiarmada/Roadiness/README.md

 ```

 <br />
 Next, create a SpatialPoints object from our commute data.
-The following lines of code extract the Longitude and Latitude columns from the `gridPoints` dataframe we initialized, and assign the output to `xy`.
+The following lines of code extract the Longitude and Latitude columns from the `gridPoints` dataframe we initialized, and assign the output to `xy`.<br /><br />

 We use the function `SpatialPoints()`, with `xy` as the input for the coords parameter and `p4s` as the input for the proj4string parameter.
 Once the SpatialPoionts object has been created, we use `project()` from the `proj4` package in order to project our GPS coordinates onto the same coordinate reference system used by the Roadiness data.
 In doing so, our GPS coordinates data are now compatible with the Roadiness data:

 ```
 # extract longitude and latitude (in that order)